FUZZFACED

 Classic Vibe 60th Anniversary neck plate

-With the shift of Classic Vibe production to Indonesia, in 2019, the Classic Vibe '70s, available both in the SSS and HSS models, was inaugurated, while the '50s and '60s were completely renewed.
-A new Squier Modern Logo appeared for the first time on these models: black on the '70s and gold on the others.
+The new Classic Vibe '70s Stratocaster, available both in the SSS and HSS models, was released, while the '50s and '60s strats were completely renewed.
+A new Squier Modern Logo appeared for the first time on these models: black on the ‘70s and gold on the others.

 Antonio Calvosa